 Key Toxic Signals:

-• Inbound hyperlinks from Private Blog Networks (PBNs)
+• Inbound links from Private Blog Networks (PBNs)

-• Links from domains with zero natural visitors or SEO authority
+• Links from domains with zero organic traffic or SEO authority

-SEMrush uses 50+ first-rate markers to decide a hyperlink's threat degree.
-Backlinks are labeled as:
+SEMrush uses 50+ quality markers to determine a link's risk level.
+Backlinks are classified as:

 • Non-Toxic